verisign/storm-graphite/README.md

 #### Configuring Storm directly

 The GraphiteMetricsConsumer can be registered and configured by adding a snippet similar to the following to `storm.yaml` (see below) and by configuring the destination Graphite server appropriately (not shown here).
+Note that an individual consumer cannot be configured to report to both Graphite and Kafka.
+However, two separate consumers may be registered for each reporter.

 ##### Reporting Metrics to Graphite
 ```yaml